 Right panel On the right-hand side of the window is a dockable panel, allowing to change the values of the available options, perform marker recalibration, and export data.
 The options are classed in several groups:

-- 1. Device;
+1. Device;

 - 2. Wireless Active Markers;

+- 3. EIO port options;

-- 3. Detector;
+- 4. Detector;

-- 4. 2D/3D matching;
+- 5. 2D/3D matching;

-- 5. Display;
+- 6. Display;

-- 6. Authentication.
+- 7. Authentication.